Oat & Whole Wheat Snickerdoodle Cookie Mix Jar Gift (+ Printable Tags)

 And while I do enjoy giving a bag full of homemade cookies and candies, I also love giving (and getting!) food gifts in jars that can be saved and made when it’s most convenient (or needed).

-In the past I've shared a few different kinds of jarred gifts like Red Beans and Rice, Rosemary Focaccia, and Cinnamon-Oat Pancake Mix.
+In the past I’ve shared a few different kinds of jarred gifts like Red Beans and Rice, Rosemary Focaccia, and Cinnamon-Oat Pancake Mix (you can see all the gifts in jars I’ve published here).

 Oat-WW snickerdoodles cookie mix gift jar with spoon